-A. The farming operation has a formal orientation program for new employees, which includes an overview of work performance standards, employee benefits, and company policies, as well as meetings with key employees and/or a tour of the operations.
-2 В. The farming operation has a formal orientation program for new employees, which may include an overview of work performance standards, employee benefits, and company policies.
-1 C. The farming operation provides informal employee orientation.
+A. The farming operation has a formal orientation program for new employee which includes an overview of work performance standards, employee be and company policies, as well as meetings with key employees and/or a tour operations. enefits, B. The farming operation has a formal orientation program for new employment which may include an overview of work performance standards, embenefits, and company policies.
+C. The farming operation provides informal employee orientation.
 0

-Scope: The entirety of the vineyard operation submitted for Lodi Rules certification.
+Scope: The entirety of the vineyard operation submitted for LODI RULES certification.